patricksevat/ts-module-export-map/README.md

 - Only takes a single entry point
 - Reports back paths, not aliases
 - Has only been tested on `typescript` version `3.5.3`.
 It might work on other versions, but I haven't tested it.
+- Symbols with the same name are ignored (if `const foo` is declared in multiple files you'll get weird results)

 ### Usage